 Robert P. Jackson 1866?
 1868-1891, Robert Jackson & Son 1892-1894 or later, Robert Jackson & Sons by 1900 to date.
 At 3 Slater St, Liverpool by 1868-1924, 18a Slater St 1925-1941, 20 Slater St 1943 to date.
 Carvers and gilders, picture framemakers, printsellers, artists' colourmen and picture restorers.

 The business claims to have been established in 1866, according to its later invoice paper.
-Robert Proctor Jackson (c.1833-1915) was listed in 1870 (Gore’s directory), and in 1888 with shops at 3 Slater St and 71 Wood St, Liverpool W. He can be found in census records in Sugnall St. In 1881 as a carver and gilder, age 47, living at 2 Sugnall St, with wife and four sons; the eldest, John Jackson, age 21, a carver and gilder.
+Robert Proctor Jackson (c.1833-1915) was listed in 1870 (Gore’s directory), and in 1888 with shops at 3 Slater St and 71 Wood St, Liverpool W. He can be found in census records in Sugnall St. In 1881 as a carver and gilder, age 47, with his wife and four sons, the eldest, John Jackson, age 21, a carver and gilder.
 In 1891 as a carver and gilder, age 58, with his wife and four sons, John Edward and Robert Henry, carvers and gilders, and William Earle, a cabinet maker.
-Robert Proctor Jackson died in 1915, described as a carver and gilder, leaving an estate of £5977, with probate granted to John Edward Jackson and Robert Henry Jackson, carvers and gilders, who presumably carried on the business, and to William James Bolwell, merchant.
+Robert Proctor Jackson died in 1915, described as a carver and gilder, leaving an estate of £5977, with probate granted to his sons, John Edward and Robert Henry, carvers and gilders, who carried on the business, and to William James Bolwell, merchant.
 The business became Robert Jackson & Son in 1892, presumably when John Edward Jackson was taken into partnership and then Robert Jackson & Sons in about 1900 when Robert Henry Jackson became a partner.

 The business continues to trade at 20 Slater St, advertising art materials and a framing service at http://www.rjacksonandsons.co.uk/ and claiming Augustus John and Stuart Sutcliffe as past customers.